gpshead/pwm_lightness/README.md

         time.sleep(0.02)
 ```

+It is also useful for the RGB values you send to programmable LED strips.
+Those
+are also linear fraction of on-time PWM.

-Usage with Pillow to make an antialiased font shine:
+Use it with [Pillow](https://pypi.org/project/Pillow/) to make an
+antialiased font shine rather than look like a bold blur:
 _This example assumes a RPi connected to an [I2C Adafruit charlieplexed
 LED matrix](https://www.adafruit.com/?q=IS31FL3731)._